chlachula/arcpics/README.md

 # arcpics
-arcpics: manage archived of pictures not only at external hard drives
+arcpics: Manage archived pictures not only at external hard drives.